Taking Continuous Provision beyond the EYFS – Maximising Learning in Key Stage One

-Our National Centre is open to visitors from W/C 28th June 2021 every Tuesday, Wednesday and Thursday from 9am – 5pm.
-You can also visit us virtually, where you will find a highly informative interactive environment to look around with ideas for your classroom, lots of display ideas and an exhibition of children’s work to inspire you.
+Our National Centre is now open to visitors every Tuesday, Wednesday and Thursday from 9am – 5pm.
+You can also visit us virtually through the Virtual Tour of our Centre, where you will find a highly informative interactive environment to look around with ideas for your classroom, lots of display ideas and an exhibition of children’s work to inspire you.

 We hope to see you soon!